-Domain Names are my full-time professional focus.
+Domain names -- my professional focus, full time, for a decade*.
 Contact me for naming initiatives, brand feedback, or domain industry questions.

 It's a point of honor for me to only give people the advice I follow myself.
 No exceptions.